 The passage of Amendment 13 by Florida voters last year rocked the Greyhound racing and adoption communities.
 Like many other groups, GFNC has been directly impacted because the majority of Greyhounds adopted through GFNC come from Florida racetracks.
 Since the Amendment passed, the availability of Greyhounds has changed in ways no one could have anticipated.

 Fewer racing Greyhounds are being bred and tracks are retaining Greyhounds longer than they traditionally have.
 As a result, far fewer retired racers are being made available for adoption.
 Media coverage after the passing of Amendment 13 further raised awareness of the breed and resulted in an influx of adoption applications across the country, further stretching an already reduced supply of adoptable Greyhounds.
-Year-to-date adoptions are down nearly 50% from last year and our kennel has been completely empty at times.
-For the first time in decades, we have a waiting list; at last count, it stood at more than 60 applicants wanting to adopt a Greyhound.

 We truly appreciate your support as we work through this challenging time.